 Vietnam.
 It's a name you can almost taste.
 It's a magical word, conjuring up thoughts of street food bursting with pack-a-punch flavours, emerald, karst-punctuated waters and sun-dappled rice terraces.
 That's why, at Flight Centre, we love it.
-It's Southeast Asia at its most vibrant and culture-filled, complete with bustling streets, ancient temples and smiling locals.
-And in addition to the adventure and excitement it promises, it is also home to peaceful beaches that are just as beautiful as those in Thailand, but minus the crowds.
-All in all, Vietnam has a holiday recipe that more and more people are getting a taste for.
+It's Southeast Asia at its most vibrant and culture-filled, complete with busy streets, ancient temples and smiling locals.
+It's got adventure and excitement by the bucket-load, but is also home to peaceful beaches - just as beautiful as the ones you'll find in Thailand, but without the crowds.
+All in all, Vietnam has a holiday recipe that more and more people are getting a hankering for.
 Want to experience it for yourself?
 Get inspired with our travel guide and itinerary suggestions below, then give us a call or pop in-store.
 Our lovely Travel Consultants are mad about Vietnam holidays, and will get to know you, your travel style and budget, so they can tailor-make it easy.

 Tailor this journey